singh-man/books/crackingTheCoding/16_moderate.md

 2       return winnerHashtable[board];
 3   }
 ```
 To convert a board (represented by a char array) to an int, we can use what is essentially a "base 3" representation.
-Each board is represented as 3°v₀ + 3¹v₁ + 3²v₂ + ... + 3⁸v₈ , where v₁ is a 0 if the space is empty, a 1 if it's a "blue spot" and a 2 if it's a "red spot".
+Each board is represented as 3⁰v₀ + 3¹v₁ + 3²v₂ + ... + 3⁸v₈ , where vᵢ is a 0 if the space is empty, a 1 if it's a "blue spot" and a 2 if it's a "red spot".
 ```java
 1   enum Piece { Empty, Red, Blue };
 2